At home blood testing Vs in clinic

 -

-Blood is processed directly by the lab, often resulting in faster turnaround.
+Blood is processed directly by the lab, resulting in faster turnaround.

 -